Dear readers of ADxS.org, please forgive the disruption.

 In the liver

-Higher expression of genes encoding enzymes of the kynurenine pathway
+Higher expression of genes that encode enzymes of the kynurenine pathway

 In the ventral tegmentum

-Higher concentrations of kynurenine and the microglial markers Iba1 and Cd11b
+Higher concentrations of kynurenine and the microglia markers Iba1 and Cd11b

 Higher binding activity of the DA D1 receptor